Aney/StaffBook/README.md

 ## Todo

 - Correctly format form (css table, css grid, etc)
-- Back end validation
 - Improve Front end validation, and make defensive
+- DOB Backend-Validation
+	- Prevent from auto-filling 01/01/70 if a datetime wasn't entered
+	- Potentially the best fix is to remove entity and use a custom data object
-- Move things into individual locations
+- Move things into individual locations *clean up*
-- More liquid layout, or at least media queries for <600px devices
-- Form Translation (Fix errors)
-- Auto-install script

 ## Extra/Ideas for further development

-- Remove individual div tags for form elements
-- Custom form via twig
 - Extra entities for relationships, ie. authorisation levels
 - CRUD for managing staff relationships
 - Include AJAX
+- Auto-install script